innoq/scep/README.md

     	private key path, if there is no key, scepclient will create one -province string
     	province for certificate
-  -server-url string
+  -self-signed-cert string
+    	self signed certificate path, if there is no key, scepclient will create one -server-url string
     	SCEP server url
-  -version
+  -subjectKeyId string
+    	sets the subjectKeyId of the certificate in the CMS message (default "123456789abcdef") -version
     	prints version information
 ```